narmeshnigam/omvix/readme_files/readme_smart_water_controller.md

 ### 🔹 Section 7: Testimonial

-> “I used to worry about forgetting to switch off the motor—now Omvix’s system takes care of it all.
+> “I used to worry about forgetting to switch off the motor—now iSwift’s system takes care of it all.
 My water bills are lower and my tank never overflows.”
 — *Mr. Raghav Seth, Independent Homeowner, Noida*

 ---